Omsmir/OOP-Backend/README.md

 - TypeScript (strict mode)
 - Node.js / Express.js
 - OOP fundamentals in JS or another language
 - Familiarity with async/await, Promises
+- Familiarity mongodb and mongoose schemas
+- Familiarity with zod for validation
+- Familiarity with JWT

 ---